-Breast reconstruction in Troy can be a great surgical option for women with large breasts who would like smaller breasts.
+Breast reduction in Troy can be a great surgical option for women with large breasts.
 For some women, large breasts can cause pain in the back, neck, and shoulders and/or rashes below the breast.
 Some women may have always been large-breasted.
 Others may note this change after pregnancy or other hormonal changes.
 Their large breasts, in addition to causing discomfort, may contribute to the appearance of being heavy when they are not.
 Overly large breasts commonly lead to difficulty finding good-fitting bras, bathing suits, and clothing.
 It may be difficult to participate in sports.
 Many women with large breasts report wearing multiple bras at once to control their breasts during exercise.

-This surgery reshapes and resizes the breast by removing excess breast tissue and skin and repositioning the nipple and areola (the colored skin around the nipple) into a higher position on the chest (a breast lift is done with a reduction.)
+A breast reduction surgery reshapes and resizes the breast by removing excess breast tissue and skin and repositioning the nipple and areola (the colored skin around the nipple) into a higher position on the chest (a breast lift is done with a reduction.)
 The areola is almost always made smaller.
 In rare cases, the nipple and areola are removed completely and reattached as a skin graft.
-Two types of reduction are offered: the inverted T/anchor scar or the vertical/lollipop scar.
-You will find which is right for you at your consultation.

-For women suffering from pain in their back, neck, and shoulders, this operation gives almost instant relief from the strain of their overly large breasts on their body.
+For women suffering from pain in their back, neck, and shoulders, a breast reduction provides almost instant relief from the strain of their overly large breasts on their body.
 Other benefits include better proportion, an easier time fitting bras, clothing, and bathing suits, and improved self-confidence.
 Women have also reported improved balance and an easier time participating in sports.

 The size improvement comes with a trade-off for permanent scars.
 These are located around the areola (the colored skin around the nipple), vertically from the areola down to the fold, and may also include a scar in the fold itself.
 Nipple sensation may change or be absent after surgery.
 Women who want to breastfeed after this operation may be unsuccessful.